osstech-jp/ldapcon2015/paper/hamano-paper.md

 ![Plain structure vs Hierarchical structure](../figure/plain_vs_hierarchical.eps)

 We followed basically plain data structure but we made some enhancements to the data structure for performance and database footprint.
-Before adding an entry, we reversed the DN per RDN and then added the *Reverse DN* as the key into WiredTiger's B-Tree table.
+Before adding an entry, we reverse the DN per RDN and then add the *Reverse DN* as the key into WiredTiger's B-Tree table.
 At this point, entries are sorted by *Reverse DN*, so we can search rapidly with a sub scope using WiredTiger's range search.
 The range search method is efficient that only needs `WT_CURSOR::search_near()` and increment cursor operations for this purpose.